 Lie your baby down 15 minutes before you want her to be asleep.
 I think I can safely speak for every parent when I say hearing your child cry is not pleasant.
 In fact, it may very well be one of the worst sounds out there.
 I want your little dreamer to be able to gently fall asleep without any crying!
-In order to do this, your baby needs to be put in bed for naps before she is actually ready to be asleep so that she doesn’t have to get fussy to fall asleep but can instead gently fall to sleep.
+In order to do this, your baby needs to be put in bed for naps before she is actually ready to be asleep so that she doesn’t have to get fussy to fall asleep but instead can gently fall to sleep.
 While sleep training I recommend lying your baby down 15 minutes before you want her asleep.
 This is usually the perfect amount of time for a baby to get bored and self-soothe to sleep without getting fussy.

 Try for at least an hour.
 Once your little dreamer goes down, I recommend giving him at least an hour to fall asleep.
 If your child is consistently resisting sleeping in that hour, or perhaps is slightly older and on a one-nap schedule, you may want to consider 1.5 hours.
 While you can continue whatever sleep training method or checks you are doing at night, I would strongly encourage you to space them out or eliminate checks all together during nap time.
 The need to sleep is much less during the day, and each time your baby sees you he will become more awake and engaged, likely upset as you leave, and push sleep further away.
 Give him his space and let him work it out.
 If you need help choosing a sleep training method check out my guide here.
 Each of my sleep training guides come with multiple methods to choose from, ideal for the specific age of your child.
 Find a method you can stick with!
 In our individualized consultations we have helped many couples come together to agree on the right training method when it initially seemed like they would never be able to agree!
 Schedule your consultation today!

 If your child doesn’t fall asleep, try, try again.
 If your child resists the entire hour or hour and a half, go get her.
 Feed her, play with her, love her.
 Just don’t let her fall asleep out of her bed.
 Then you will want to lie her down about 45 minutes later to fall asleep in her bed.
 You are teaching her that you, both of you, sleep in your beds.
 You are being consistent by anticipating when she needs to sleep and providing her the right environment to fall asleep in.
 And you are showing that even when she initially refuses to sleep in her bed, she will get to go back and try again.